lfkeitel/goirc/README.md

 server will probably result in an inconsistent state and a lot of warnings to STDERR ;-)

+### SASL Authentication

+This library supports PLAIN SASL authentication using a username and password.
+On the config struct, set UseSASL to true and set SASLLogin and SASLPassword to their appropriate values.
+Typically SASLLogin will be the same as the IRC nick.
+But we don't assume that so it needs to be set.

 ### Misc.

 Sorry the documentation is crap.
 Use the source, Luke.